-Learn how a global market leader raised sales by 12% and much more by pinpointing specific consumer preferences for its new TV line.
+Learn how a global company raised new TV sales by 12% and much more by uncovering consumer preferences using sentiment analysis with AI.

-12% increase in new product sales since the initial rollout
+12% increase in sales since the initial rollout

 23% increase in conversions

-4.2-4.3 was the new and improved average rating range
+4.2-4.3 was the new and improved average star rating

 Uncovering deep consumer preferences of a new product launch (TV)